AlecKinnear/osx-scrobbler/CONTRIBUTING.md

-# Contributing to OSX Scrobbler
+# Contributing to macOS Scrobbler

-Thank you for your interest in contributing to OSX Scrobbler!
-This document provides guidelines for contributing to the project.
+Thank you for your interest in contributing to macOS Scrobbler!
+This Swift/SwiftUI application welcomes contributions from the community.

 ## Code of Conduct